cabrerahector/wordpress-popular-posts/readme.txt

 = Main Features =
 * **Multi-widget capable**.
 That is, you can have several widgets of Wordpress Popular Posts on your blog - each with its own settings!
-* **Time Range** - list your most popular posts within a specific time range (eg. last 24 hours, last 7 days, last 30 days, etc.)!
+* **Time Range** - list those posts of your blog that have been the most popular ones within a specific time range (eg. last 24 hours, last 7 days, last 30 days, etc.)!
+* **Custom Post-type support**.
+Wanna show other stuff than just posts and pages?
 * Display a **thumbnail** of your posts! (*see the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for technical requirements*).
 * Use **your own layout**!
 Control how your most popular posts are shown on your theme.
 * Check the **statistics** on your most popular posts from wp-admin.